Skip to content

 Commentary

-The Productivity-Payroll Gap remains active at a composite score of 52.9, driven by strong productivity acceleration (57.0) and hours-output decoupling (52.3).
+The Productivity-Payroll Gap is active with a composite score of 55.9, driven by strong productivity acceleration (62.3) and a moderate labor-share squeeze (52.8).